 - Child is admitted for injuries resulting from a traumatic accident, i.e., MVA, fire, etc.

-- Child has injuries or diagnosis that has resulted from suspected child abuse.
+- Child has injuries or a diagnosis that has resulted from suspected child abuse.